DidierMalenfant/toybox.py/README.md

 TODO:

-* Move previous toyboxes aside so that we can restore them if something goes wrong.
-* Clean up any dependencies that were removed without using the remove command.
 * Resolve version numbers correctly (>=, <=, etc...)
 * Connect Lua code by generating toyboxes.lua.
 * Connect C code by generating toyboxes.mk and toyboxes.h.